harpreet-1/Capturepoint/README.md

 ![Screenshot (407)](https://user-images.githubusercontent.com/114987574/221481729-a7ff4651-605a-4f13-9d9e-0a9c8fc3a43c.png)

 .
-That's all about our Project.
+That's all about my project ,thanks for visiting
-Collaborator's
-1) Harpreet Singh
-2) Suraj Rathod
-3) Bhabani Sankar Behera
-4) Yash Jain.